 Keeping the lines of communication clear on gameday.

-Doppler radar from local TV stations and a network’s experiment with using cameras in end zone pylons have interfered with the NFL’s sideline Wi-Fi, which is needed for getting play photos to the Microsoft Surface Pro 2 tablets on each bench.
+Doppler radar from local TV stations and a TV network’s experiment with using cameras inside end zone pylons have interfered with the NFL’s sideline Wi-Fi; which is needed for getting play photos to the Microsoft Surface Pro tablets on each bench.

-And it all happened because too many people were trying to communicate or use a piece of equipment that was operating on the same frequencies that were being used by the league during an NFL game.
+And it all happened because they were trying to communicate or use a piece of equipment that was operating on the same frequencies that were being used by the league during an NFL game.

 Preventing such interference — or clearing it up quickly — is the job of one of a little-known group of skilled individuals working behind the scenes for the NFL: the Gameday Frequency Coordinator (or GDC as they are often referred to by others in the industry).
-These specialists track and manage hundreds of frequencies and thousands of in-stadium frequency-dependent devices.
-They also account for interference from sources outside of the stadium, such as TV stations and special events.
+These specialists track and manage hundreds of frequencies to keep the thousands of “in-stadium” frequency-dependent devices operational.
+They also account for interference from sources outside of the stadium, such as TV stations and other special events.

-“Right now, our duty is to cram 500 MHz of users into 25 MHz of spectrum,” the NFL’s lead frequency coordinator, Karl Voss, said in a May 2014 interview with Audio Gloss, a blog published by RF Venue, an audio technology company.
-“Everybody seems to think that [radio frequency] is theirs to use as they please and do not consider what or who it may be affecting.
+“Right now, our job is to fit these hundreds of users into around 25 MHz of useable spectrum,” NFL’s senior frequency coordinator, Karl Voss, said in a May 2014 interview with Audio Gloss, a blog published by RF Venue, an audio technology company.
+“Everybody seems to think that [a radio frequency] is theirs to use as they please and do not consider what or who it may be affecting.
 If they are not having a problem, then it’s all okay ...
-The job of the coordinator is to make sure that multiple users can operate cleanly at an event while not causing any others a problem.
-What we try to do is give as many people tools that they need to do their job within reason.”
+The job of the GDC is to make sure that multiple users can operate cleanly at an event while not causing any others a problem.
+What we try to do is give as many people we can, the tools that they need to do their job within reason.”

-Quarterbacks, defensive play-callers, coaches and game officials all depend on coordinators to ensure that their systems are interference-free.
-So do TV and radio broadcasters and reporters, medical and security personnel, staff who use the NFL’s instant replay and injury video review systems, stadium staff, and halftime entertainers are just some of the others that depend on the GDG to coordinate frequencies that will allow them to do their jobs.
+Quarterbacks, defensive play-callers, coaches and game officials all depend on Frequency Coordinators to ensure that their systems are interference-free.
+These along with the TV Networks, local TV stations, radio medical and security personnel, NFL’s instant replay and injury video review systems, stadium staff, and halftime entertainers are just some of the others that depend on the GDG to coordinate frequencies that will allow them to do their jobs.

-Coordinators start preparing well before the game, collecting requests from users for a designated spot on the spectrum, entering them into a database or spreadsheet and assigning frequencies.
-They don’t all get what they ask for — media requests alone can be voluminous — so coordinators must prioritize and, if necessary, work with the users to agree to share frequencies to make maximum use of what’s available.
+Coordinators start preparing well before the game, collecting requests from users for a designated spot in the spectrum; entering them into a database and assigning frequencies.
+Not everyone gets what they ask for.
+The requests from broadcasters alone can be massive.
+So, coordinators must prioritize and, if necessary, work with the users to agree to share frequencies to make maximum use of what’s available.

 Demands have gotten so high, Voss told RF Venue, that coordinators now are forced to do “time division” — assigning the same frequency to multiple users for use at specific times.
 They also might provide two users the same frequency at the same time, but with the usage restricted to physically separated zones to avoid interference.